Our Learning Areas

 KAITUNA LEARNING AREA

-Our class is New Entrance to Year 2.
+Our class is New Entrant - Year 2.

-Children approaching their 5th birthdays will be invited to attend approximately 2-4 visits in the classroom in the month leading up to attending school full time.
-If your child is nearing this exciting time and you have not heard from me, please ring the office to be sure we have your contact details.
+Tamariki approaching their 5th birthdays will receive a letter inviting them to attend approximately four visits in the classroom in the month leading up to full-time school attendance.
+If your child is approaching this exciting milestone and you haven't heard from me, please call or visit the office to ensure we have your contact details.

 Nga mihi,